valzi/hylia/src/posts/fomalhaut-kowloon-planet-3-from-barzon-to-the-capital-ruins.md

 tags:
   - Session
 ---
 In Barzon, an island on the Kowloon Planet.
-(See[previous posts](https://buildingsarepeople.blogspot.com/search/label/Kowloon%20Planet).)
+(See [previous posts](https://buildingsarepeople.blogspot.com/search/label/Kowloon%20Planet).)

 * Sent Denton to scout out dock - Svanth is checking out docks with Flying Gods (wasps under his control by way of a cube device) hovering overhead.
 * Discussed whether to take risks killing the hated Ullkmaran and decided to be practical instead.
 Party is disappointed.